amitsaha/yawsi/README.md

   yawsi [command]

 Available Commands:
-  ec2         Commands for working with AWS EC2 help        Help about any command
+  auto-scaling-groups Commands for working with AWS Auto Scaling Groups ec2                 Commands for working with AWS EC2 help                Help about any command

 Flags:
   -h, --help   help for yawsi

 Use "yawsi [command] --help" for more information about a command.
 ```